Swift Playgrounds: Development

 The iPad version of the Swift Playgrounds (1.0) was released on September 13, 2016.
 Chris Lattner was also one of the few core people who drove Swift Playgrounds for iPad, including conception, design, implementation, and iteration.
 Simultaneously with its release, Apple published guides on the iBookStore to teach users how to navigate and use the application.
 The launch coincided with a large Silicon Valley campaign to press public schools to teach coding and was followed by Apple's announcement of the "Everyone Can Code" initiative, a program that provides computer science curriculum to help kids learn how to code.
 Swift Playgrounds is included in this program as free coding curriculum and Apple provides detailed guides to walk teachers through teaching Swift.
 Apple also released "App Development with Swift", a year-long curriculum for teaching Swift software development and later introduced a Swift certification program to validate coding skills for students.

 In May 2018, Apple announced the extension of "Everyone Can Code" initiative to US schools serving blind and deaf students.
 In January 2017, Apple partnered with RNIB (Royal National Institute of Blind People) to provide braille versions of the Swift Playgrounds graphics used in its coding course.

+In 2020, Apple launches the Swift Student Challenge, a competition in which students can submit code written in Swift through Swift Playgrounds.

+In February 2020, Apple launches Swift Playgrounds 3.2 for Mac as a dedicated app on the AppStore, keeping the same focus of helping kids to learn to code with Apple's Swift programming language.